-Bobby Brown starts his seventh season as an assistant coach at Cumberland University.
+Bobby Brown starts his eighth season as an assistant coach at Cumberland University.
 He spent last season and this season working as the defensive backs coach.

 Prior to working with defensive backs, Brown coached the Phoenix Running Backs.
 CU running backs averaged 126.2 yards per game and scored 17 touchdowns during a 7-4 campaign in 2013.
 Fullback Michael Nwokoji garnered First Team All-Mid-South Conference honors while amassing 523 yards on 120 carries with seven TDs in just seven games before an injury cut his season short.
 Fredrel Cross posted 450 yards and three touchdowns, averaging 6.7 yards-per-carry in only four contests in the back field.